xbst/docs/docs/Ouroboros/Firmware-Setup.md

 # Ouroboros Klipper Firmware Setup

+!!! info "Plugin getting frequent updates"
+    The TMC4671 Klipper plugin is updated frequently.
+This page may lag behind the plugin's code.
+If something here doesn't work, the [plugin README](https://github.com/andrewmcgr/tmc-4671) may help.
+Updated 23 JUN 2026

 This guide covers installing the TMC4671 plugin on your Klipper 3D printer, and firmware flashing of Ouroboros.